 CHESS optimizes a ground-breaking partnership of independent educational institutions that share tools, talent, and best practices to power seamless, student-friendly experiences and support the delivery of high-quality education and services that advance student success.
 Its vision is to focus precious institutional resources on the personalized services that guide all students to the finish line and create economic growth and diversification in New Mexico.

-CHESS currently includes seven New Mexico independent community colleges: Central New Mexico Community College, Clovis Community College, Luna Community College, Northern New Mexico College, San Juan College, and Santa Fe Community College serving diverse communities in Albuquerque, Clovis, Tucumcari, Española, Farmington, and Santa Fe.
+CHESS currently includes six New Mexico independent community colleges: Central New Mexico Community College, Clovis Community College, Luna Community College, Northern New Mexico College, San Juan College, and Santa Fe Community College serving diverse communities in Albuquerque, Clovis, Tucumcari, Española, Farmington, and Santa Fe.
 Five are Hispanic-Serving Institutions, one is an Emerging Hispanic-Serving Institution, and two are Native American-Serving Nontribal Institutions.

 Adequately serving unique student populations is a national issue.
 Generally, most states address these challenges through high-level, top-down approaches (governance, policy, consolidation).
 Instead, these New Mexico colleges have chosen voluntarily to work together to improve student support and services by designing and implementing a single, shared, secure technology solution.